-The Line Code setting matches the coding used by the T1 interface to that used by the T1 network.
-Set the Line Code to the type of coding used.
-If you are connected to an external CSU, the line coding must match that of the CSU.
+The Line Code setting matches the Line Code used by the T1 interface to that used by the T1 network.
+Set the Line Code to the type of Line Code used.
+If you are connected to an external CSU, the line code must match that of the CSU.
 The options are ami and b8zs.